 The political science curriculum is organized around five fields: American government, comparative politics, political theory, public law, and methodology.
 Courses are offered in American government and comparative politics at the introductory and advanced levels.
-Courses in public law, political theory, and methodology are advanced courses, normally taken after students have completed introductory courses.
+Courses in public law, political theory, and methodology are normally taken only after students have completed introductory courses.
+The major culminates with a capstone course (which may take the form of a senior thesis by invitation).
+Capstone courses are advanced 400-level courses, usually specialized in their focus, that require intensive class discussion and a significant research paper.
+Note that a senior thesis is required for students seeking departmental honors.

-Political science majors can undertake independent study under individual faculty supervision, including practical applications and experiences such as internships with elected officials, interest groups, and government agencies.
-The department's annual semester of study in Washington, D.C., one of the more distinguished programs of its kind in the country, includes interviews with some of America's most influential politicians and decision makers, combined with a rigorous curriculum of in-class instruction.
+Political science majors can pursue independent study under individual faculty supervision, including practical applications and experiences such as internships with elected officials, interest groups, and government agencies.
+The department's semester of study in Washington, D.C., one of the more distinguished programs of its kind in the country, includes class meetings with some of America's most influential politicians and decision makers, combined with a rigorous curriculum of in-class instruction.

-The political science department uses local and regional resources with visits to the Oregon state legislature in Salem and to county and city political offices in the Portland metropolitan area.
+The political science department uses local and regional resources, including visits to the Oregon state legislature in Salem and to county and city political offices in the Portland metropolitan area.
 Other resources include numerous governmental agencies in the Portland area, interest groups, and political movements.